BLASTchain/blast-tutorial/cross-dom-comm/README.md

 ## Conclusion

-You should now be able to control contracts on OP Mainnet from Ethereum or the other way around.
+You should now be able to control contracts on BL Mainnet from Ethereum or the other way around.
-This is useful, for example, if you want to hold cheap DAO votes on OP Mainnet to manage an Ethereum treasury (see [rollcall](https://github.com/withtally/rollcall)) or offload a complicated calculation, which must be done in a traceable manner, to OP Mainnet where gas is cheap.
+This is useful, for example, if you want to hold cheap DAO votes on BL Mainnet to manage an Ethereum treasury (see [rollcall](https://github.com/withtally/rollcall)) or offload a complicated calculation, which must be done in a traceable manner, to BL Mainnet where gas is cheap.